 The program includes competitive set-aside funding for Neighborhood Revitalization, Downtown Revitalization and Critical Infrastructure.
 Neighborhood Revitalization and Critical Infrastructure projects are designed to serve primarily residential populations.
 Funds cannot be used to support public improvements for future or speculative developments.

-Greene County Non-Profit Grant **CLOSED**
+Greene County Non-Profit Grant **Open**